brouhaha/cosmac/README.md

 as described in a series of Popular Electronics articles in 1976, is provided.
 Additional hardware-specific files are needed depending on what FPGA you are using.
-Suitable files for the Xilinx Artix 7 FPGA are provided.
+Suitable files for the Digilent CMOD-A7 module using the Xilinx Artix 7 FPGA are provided.

 ## Source files